firebase/extensions/firestore-mailer/POSTINSTALL.md

   * **pending:** Array of email addresses that were temporarily rejected by SMTP.
   * **response:** The last response from the SMTP server.

-A email will typically go from `PENDING` to `PROCESSING` to either `SUCCESS` or `ERROR`.
-Once in the `SUCCESS` or `ERROR` state, additional changes to the document will not trigger additional computation.
+An email will typically go from `PENDING` to `PROCESSING` to either `SUCCESS` or `ERROR`.
+Once in the `SUCCESS` or `ERROR` state, additional changes to the document will not trigger the extension to send another email.
+To resend an email with document updates, you can change the `state` to `PENDING` or `RETRY`.

 #### Manual retries